Leased Line vs Fibre Broadband What Is the Best Choice for Your Business?

 Of course, leased line connectivity is not the ideal solution for all businesses and it does have some disadvantages, a key drawback being cost.
 Due to the nature of the technology, leased line costs depend on location, required speeds and the type of circuit needed so every leased line quote is entirely bespoke.
 In some cases you may be able to negotiate a cheaper deal by committing to a longer contract, however, this is something that needs careful consideration as an unanticipated mid-contract office move could cause serious problems for your business.

-Another point to consider is installation of the circuit; a site survey of the business premises and surrounding area will need to take place to establish if it is possible to install a leased line circuit.
-The survey may indicate that building work will need to be carried out to deliver the solution, and in this case this is often a costly, time-consuming process.
+Another point to consider is the installation of the circuit; a site survey of the business premises and surrounding area will need to take place to establish if it is possible to install a leased line circuit.
+The survey may indicate that building work will need to be carried out to deliver the solution, and in this case, this is often a costly, time-consuming process.
 If your site does not need any additional work, it is important to note that leased line installation can still take weeks or months to complete so it is certainly not an overnight solution.

 Leased line vs fibre broadband